xjseabrum/lyrics-nlp-acoustic-predictions/README.md

 -

 # Directory/Links
-This GitHub has been part of a (almost) daily series of posts that I have been making on LinkedIn.
+This GitHub is part of an almost daily series of posts that I have been making on LinkedIn.
 Below you will find links to each of the posts as well as the general topic that was discussed.

 ### Data Gathering/Scraping
+Day 1:  ( )
+Day 2:  ( )

 ### Data Cleaning/Validation